Rocket debris from China's space station launch is hurtling back to Earth — and scientists aren't sure where it will land

 But now, scientists have little idea where it will land as it orbits the planet unpredictably every 90 minutes, at about 17,324 miles per hour.
 As it soars through the atmosphere, appearing to tumble, it is slowly losing altitude.

-"U.S. Space Command is aware of and tracking the location of the Chinese Long March 5B in space, but its exact entry point into the Earth's atmosphere cannot be pinpointed until within hours of its reentry, which is expected around May 8," Lt.
-Col. Angela Webb, U.S. Space Command Public Affairs, told CBS News.
+"U.S. Space Command is aware of and tracking the location of the Chinese Long March 5B in space, but its exact entry point into the Earth's atmosphere cannot be pinpointed until within hours of its reentry," Lt.
+Col. Angela Webb, U.S. Space Command Public Affairs, told CBS News on Tuesday.

+On Thursday, a defense official told CBS News that the rocket is now "projected to fall to Earth on Sunday, but where is still unknown."

+White House Press Secretary Jen Psaki said that "the U.S. is committed to addressing the risks of growing congestion due to space debris and growing activity in space, and we want to work with the international community to promote leadership and responsible space behaviors."

-Despite much speculation, no one knows where the debris will fall.
+Despite much speculation, no one knows what will happen when the rocket enters Earth's atmosphere, or where the debris will fall.
 It has the potential to land in the U.S., Mexico, Central America, South America, Africa, India, China or Australia.

 Most likely, it will land in the ocean, which makes up over 70% of the planet, or in an uninhabited region.
 However, as one of the largest spacecraft to ever re-enter uncontrollably, there is still a risk that debris will land in a metropolitan area.